symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 - As configured, the retrieved content is passed to ContentBundle's ContentController, which will handle it and render AcmeMainBundle's layout.html.twig.

  Again, this is simplified view of a very simple CMS built on top of Symfony CMF.
- To fully understand all the possibilities of the CMF, a carefull look into each component is needed.
+ To fully understand all the possibilities of the CMF, a careful look into each component is needed.